na-na-hi/renget/archive/irdxq.md

 CHAPTER17=01:01:22.000
 CHAPTER17NAME=zzz
 CHAPTER18=01:02:57.000
 CHAPTER18NAME=12.
-Mountain Dew - The Stanley Brothers CHAPTER19=01:09:51.000
+Mountain Dew - In the Style of Grandpa Jones CHAPTER19=01:09:51.000
 CHAPTER19NAME=13.
 Eye of the Tiger - Survivor CHAPTER20=01:14:06.000